netdata/netdata/database/README.md

 Of course, 3.600 entries is a very short history, especially if data collection frequency is set to 1 second.
 You will have just one hour of data.

-For a day of data and 1.000 dimensions, you will need: 86.400 seconds * 4 bytes * 1.000
+For a day of data and 1.000 dimensions, you will need: `86.400 seconds * 4 bytes * 1.000
-dimensions = 345MB of RAM.
+dimensions = 345MB of RAM`.

 One option you have to lower this number is to use **[Memory Deduplication - Kernel Same Page Merging - KSM](#ksm)**.
 Another possibility is to